 How to Get Help

-If you need someone to talk to, The Meadows has a staff of highly trained mental health professionals who can help you decide what type of care would be best for your specific situation.
+If you need someone to talk to, The Meadows Malibu is a luxury rehab facility in California with a staff of highly trained mental health professionals who can help you decide what type of care would be best for your specific situation.
 We specialize in individualized, whole-person care for adolescents, teens, and adults with mental illness and addiction, and we will make sure you get the care you need for whatever you’re experiencing.
 Reach out today to take the first step.